The hugely popular Autodrom Most returns for 2017 and is set to be bigger and better than ever before

 Race fans can look forward to three packed days of on track action at the Most Circuit in the Czech Republic.

-The spectacle of a pack of trucks, each weighing in at a hefty minimum of 5.3 tonnes racing into Turn One is a sight to behold.
+The spectacle of a pack of 2017 spec trucks, each weighing in at a hefty minimum of 5.3 tonnes racing into Turn One is a sight to behold.
 It takes a lot of driver skill to be able to control these giants of motorsport, which can also accelerate from 0 – 100km/h, as quickly as touring cars.

 The FIA ETRC packs four championship races into each weekend with the grids for races one and three being decided by a qualifying shoot out, but races two and four having a reverse grid for the top eight finishers in races one and three.
 This means who ever finishes eighth is then on pole for the next race, which has thrown up some very interesting battles and results.